Leaving school or college and wondering what your next steps could be?

 NVQs Level 1 and above

-NVQs can be taken by school and college students with a work placement or part-time job that enables them to develop and demonstrate the appropriate skills employers need.
-They are assessed in a combination of ways: portfolio - you build up evidence of what you've done at work; and by observation - an assessor watches you work and checks that you can do the tasks
+These can be taken by school and college students with a work placement or part-time job* that enables them to develop and demonstrate the appropriate skills employers need.
+They are assessed in a combination of ways: portfolio and observation.

 Higher Education Level 4 to 7